 California November 2016 Propositions

-should be very useful.
+should be very useful this year.

 I don't normally cover local issues but since there are so many